 - Specification: A specification specifies the resources on a node.
 For example, the specification of a node can be 2 CPU cores and 8 GB memory.

 - ECS: ECS instances serve as cloud servers.
-If you connect to a PolarDB for Oracle cluster from an ECS instance that is deployed in the same region as the PolarDB cluster over an internal network, the PolarDB for Oracle cluster provides optimal performance.
-In a typical service architecture, ECS instances are used in combination with PolarDB for Oracle clusters.
+If you connect to a PolarDB for PostgreSQL(Compatible with Oracle) cluster from an ECS instance that is deployed in the same region as the PolarDB cluster over an internal network, the PolarDB for PostgreSQL(Compatible with Oracle) cluster provides optimal performance.
+In a typical service architecture, ECS instances are used in combination with PolarDB for PostgreSQL(Compatible with Oracle) clusters.

 - ApsaraDB for Redis: ApsaraDB for Redis is a database service that supports in-memory storage and persistent storage.
-In scenarios in which large numbers of access requests exist, you can use ECS, PolarDB for Oracle, and ApsaraDB for Redis to improve the read IOPS and reduce the response time.
+In scenarios in which large numbers of access requests exist, you can use ECS, PolarDB for PostgreSQL(Compatible with Oracle), and ApsaraDB for Redis to improve the read IOPS and reduce the response time.

 - ApsaraDB for MongoDB: ApsaraDB for MongoDB is a stable, reliable, and scalable database service that is fully compatible with MongoDB protocols.
-You can store structured data in PolarDB for Oracle and unstructured data in ApsaraDB for MongoDB to meet your various business requirements.
+You can store structured data in PolarDB for PostgreSQL(Compatible with Oracle) and unstructured data in ApsaraDB for MongoDB to meet your various business requirements.

-- Data Transmission Service (DTS): You can use DTS to migrate on-premises databases to PolarDB for Oracle clusters.
+- Data Transmission Service (DTS): You can use DTS to migrate on-premises databases to PolarDB for PostgreSQL(Compatible with Oracle) clusters.